yarchog/yarchog/README.md

 # About me
-📚 Student of the Silesian University of Technology
+📚 Student at the Silesian University of Technology